Are you fascinated by that most mysterious thing, the act, the mystery, the alchemy at the moment of creativity?

 The descriptions of the other-world of Tarya itself are lyrical, dreamy, haunting.
 I couldn’t get enough of it.
 I will never think about creativity again without Tarya in mind.

-I recommend also the posts on the website for Rachael Nightingale, novelist, playwright, performer and thespian, where she speaks of the power of story and fantasy in our lives.
+I recommend also the website for Rachael Nightingale, novelist, playwright, performer and thespian, where she speaks of the power of story and fantasy in our lives.
 Readers can learn more there about the Commedia dell’Arte.

-You are at Baffled Bear Books, the blog of Mark, guardian and blundering typist for Mawson Bear, one of this bright world’s few published bears.
+You are at Mark’s blog called Baffled Bear Books.
+Mark is a bibliophile, dark coffee tragic, and the guardian and blundering typist for Mawson Bear, one of this bright world’s few published bears.